Skip to main content

 Note: Because you will earn academic credit, you are not paid your hourly rate for your time in class or other class requirements, such as program shadowing and adventure trips.

-Our aim is to represent the diversity of our campus community in our student leaders.
+Our aim is to represent our campus community.
 We know the importance of seeing yourself in your facilitators and relating in to each other's experiences.

 You should consider applying to work or study with us if: